Margaret Isaac read

 Barbara’s work as a book illustrator has been published by Heinemann, Oxford University Press, the National Trust, Lapridge Publications, University of Wales Aberystwyth, Whittington Press, Thames and Hudson, the Folio society, and APECS Press.

-She has since held many exhibitions of her latest work at Bristol.
+She has since held many exhibitions of her latest work in Bristol.

 Juli Paschalis was born in Cardigan, West Wales and is a first language Welsh speaker.
 She is a very experienced translator and her work is in much demand.
 Her wide range of activities can be consulted on the internet and includes teaching, books and script writing, translation, and freelance presentation of radio and television programmes.